-Presidency: Francisco Toajas Mellado, Mayor of Cabezas de San Juan
+- Francisco Toajas Mellado (FAMSI), Mayor of Las Cabezas de San Juan

-The Working Group on Local Economic Development (LED) aims to contribute to the development of proposals and initiatives for collaboration and cooperation between local governments and associations in order to enrich the debate within UCLG and to participate in the elaboration of UCLG policy and its implementation in the area defined by the Executive Bureau and within the framework of the Operative Programme up to 2016.
+The Committee on Local Economic and Social Development aims to contribute to the development of proposals and initiatives for collaboration and cooperation between local governments and associations in order to enrich the debate within UCLG and to participate in the elaboration of UCLG policy and its implementation in the area defined by the Executive Bureau and within the framework of the Operative Programme up to 2016.

 Local economic development is one of the pillars which are necessary in order to address more profoundly the processes of decentralisation and regionalisation.
 The working group has established a working method which requires:

 - Progress in the construction of new views, through networking and strategies adapted to the global context, aiming at local, human, solidary, inclusive, sustainable development;